minprog/programming-1/10 Lectures/08 Week 4 Monday/10 Monday.md

 elements of the "sorted list" to the right whenever a smaller number needed to be placed in the middle of it.
 It too took $$n^2$$ steps.

-What’s the best sorting algorithm?
+What's the best sorting algorithm?
 Why not [ask President Obama](http://www.youtube.com/watch?v=k4RRi_ntQc8)?

 When talking about the running time of algorithms, $$O$$ represents the upper bound, the worst case, whereas $$\Omega$$ represents the lower bound, the